 If you have a professional photography enquiry, please contact us through the press center.

 You can close and open the lockers in the changing room as many times as you need with your bracelet.
 This means you can enter the changing room at any time to get your camera from the locker or to leave it there for safekeeping.

 Take good care of your camera and do not leave it lying around.

-Every individual is on his/her own responsibility while bathing in the lagoon.
-The temperature of the lagoon is between 37°-40°C (98°-104°F).
-Many pregnant women bathe in the lagoon but it is important that every woman evaluates her physical condition before entering the lagoon.
+Each individual is responsible for their own health and wellbeing while using the Blue Lagoon.
+The temperature of the water is between 37° and 40°C (98°-104°F).
+Many pregnant women bathe in the lagoon, but it is important that each woman evaluates her own physical condition before entering the water.

 No, that's not necessary, as the skin finally absorbs the massage oil.

 We often recommend our customers to use the massage oil with our body creams as the oil gives a nice extra glow to the skin.

 The electronic bracelet that you receive upon arrival has two key functions: it is the key to your personal locker and the means by which you can make purchases for refreshments.

 If you lose the bracelet, you will be charged a fee of ISK 5.000.

 Blue Lagoon gift cards are great for people visiting Iceland.